sharetripnet/FlightSDK/README.md

 ```
 Save `Podfile` and run `pod install`

-4. Add the following key in the firebase remote config.
+4. Add the following key in the firebase remote config of type `String`.

 Key: ```flight_discount_options```